mjhm/cukelib/README.md

 0. Step definitions are strictly decoupled from their support function code which are in separate respective `..._steps.js` and `..._support.js` files.
 This generally a good practice analogous to keeping views separate from business logic, but my main objective is to allow you to customize your own more relevant and readable step definitions.
 0. The step definitions are intentionally terse.
 This is just a choice of simplicity over readability.
 Terse definitions are easier to write and easier to find, but again, you're free to customize your own.
-0. The step definitions use follow a strict convention with "Given" and "When" (setup) steps in present tense, and "Then" (assertion) steps in past tense.
+0. The step definitions follow a strict convention with "Given" and "When" (setup) steps in present tense, and "Then" (assertion) steps in past tense.
 This is probably a good practice overall, but it's especially necessary for disambiguating terse definitions.
 0. [Postfix ...
 Not!](https://en.wikipedia.org/wiki/..._Not!) steps.
-The module includes a tool for creating a logical opposite assertion step from a given assertion step.
+The module includes a [tool](src/step_mods) for creating a logical opposite assertion steps from assertion steps.
 The step definition is the same as the original with a suffix of '...
 Not!'.
 This is to be read out loud as if from [Wayne's World](https://youtu.be/BustEdWyqzk?t=2m34s).

 ### Library Details